Reviewing F45 Training (NYSE:FXLV) & SiteOne Landscape Supply (NYSE:SITE)

 |2.25

-SiteOne Landscape Supply currently has a consensus target price of $184.50, suggesting a potential downside of 8.33%.
-F45 Training has a consensus target price of $20.29, suggesting a potential upside of 49.60%.
-Given F45 Training’s stronger consensus rating and higher probable upside, analysts clearly believe F45 Training is more favorable than SiteOne Landscape Supply.
+F45 Training currently has a consensus target price of $20.29, indicating a potential upside of 41.56%.
+SiteOne Landscape Supply has a consensus target price of $184.50, indicating a potential downside of 7.44%.
+Given F45 Training’s stronger consensus rating and higher probable upside, equities analysts clearly believe F45 Training is more favorable than SiteOne Landscape Supply.

 Profitability